IsaacBreen/MixGammaVI/README.md

 ## Example

-As an example, we will carry out posterior inference on a mixture of two gamma distributions under the shape-mean parameterisation.
+This is an example of posterior inference on a mixture of two gamma distributions under the shape-mean parameterisation.
 Suppose we have a 1-dimensional tensor `x` of data.

 ```python
 # import mix_gamma_vi function